MetaDyn/MetaDyn-Dashboard-v1/memory-bank/activeContext.md

 3. Clarifying the immediate next steps for development.

 ## Recent Changes
+- **Updated Memory Bank:** Refined all core documentation to reflect the project's new identity as the "MetaDyn Dashboard" and its focus on Metaverse integration (Spatial, Roblox).
-- **Initialized Memory Bank:** Created the core documentation files (`projectbrief.md`, `productContext.md`, `systemPatterns.md`, `techContext.md`, `activeContext.md`, `progress.md`).
+- **Initialized Memory Bank:** Created the core documentation files.
-- **Clarified Gemini API Role:** Confirmed that the Gemini API is a development tool for Cline, not a direct feature of the application.
+- **Clarified Gemini API Role:** Confirmed that the Gemini API is a development tool for Cline.

 ## Next Steps
-- The user has indicated that billing for the Gemini API is resolved.
-The next step is to determine the specific task that was blocked by this issue and proceed with it.
+- The user has provided updated context for the project.
+The next step is to get the specific task to work on.